Axis occupation of Greece: Annexationist and separatist projects

-Italian policy promised that the region of Chameria (Thesprotia) in northwestern Greece, would be awarded to Albania after the end of the war.
-As such a local administration (Këshilla) was installed and armed groups were formed among members of the local Cham Albanian community.
-In the beginning, at least, collaboration was not a one-shot choice; Muslim communities followed different politics as per circumstances, alternating between collaboration, neutrality and, less frequently, resistance.
-Albanian and Greek communities changed sides by allying with the stronger available patron and shifting their allegiances when a more suitable one appeared.
-Instead, the events were part of a cycle of blood revenge between local communities over issues related to land ownership, state policies, sectarian hostilities, personal vendettas and the need to take a side in a chaotic situation, which only became nationalized during the war.
-Some numbers of the Cham Albanians, though the majority of their elites collaborated with the Axis, became part of a mixed EAM battalion at the end of the war, without having opportunity to give any significant contribution against the Germans.
-(For local developments at 1944–1945: see Expulsion of Cham Albanians article).
-After the war, a Special Court on Collaborators in Ioannina condemned, in absentia, 2,109 Cham collaborators of the Axis to death.
-However, the war crimes remained unpunished since the criminals had already fled abroad.
+Italian policy promised that the region of Chameria (Thesprotia) in northwestern Greece would be awarded to Albania after the end of the war.
+Similarly to the Ionian Islands, a local administration (Këshilla) was installed, and armed groups were formed by the local Cham Albanian community.
+For at least the beginning of the occupation, Muslim communities chose different political alignments according to the circumstances, alternating between collaboration, neutrality and, less frequently, resistance.
+Albanian and Greek communities allied with the strongest available patron and shifted their allegiances when a better one appeared.
+Many events were part of a cycle of revenge between local communities over land ownership, state policies, sectarian hostilities and personal vendettas.
+This cycle of revenge became nationalized during the war with different communities choosing different sides.
+Although the majority of Cham Albanian elites collaborated with the Axis, some Chams joined a mixed EAM battalion at the end of the war, but never ended up making a significant contribution to the resistance against Germany.
+(For local developments in 1944–1945: see Expulsion of Cham Albanians).
+After the war, a Special Court on Collaborators in Ioannina condemned 2,109 Cham collaborators to death in absentia.
+However, by the time of conviction, they had already relocated abroad.

-A part of the Vlach (Aromanian) population in the Pindus mountains and Western Macedonia also collaborated for a variety of reasons.
+Some of the Vlach (Aromanian) population in the Pindus mountains and Western Macedonia also collaborated with the Axis powers.
 Italian occupation forces were welcomed in some Aromanian villages as liberators, and Aromanians offered their services as guides or interpreters in exchange for favors.
-Under Alcibiades Diamandi, the pro-Italian Principality of the Pindus was declared, and 2000 locals joined Diamantis' Roman Legion, while Nicolaos Matussis had his own band of Aromanian followers which carried out raids at the service of Italian service departments.
-Most local Aromanians were not converted to Diamantis' vision of a Aromanian state in the Pindus and most remained loyal to the Greek nation, but some collaborated nevertheless because of latent pro-Romanian feelings, or anger toward the Greek government or its military authorities.
-The Legion collapsed in 1942 with the departure of the Italians, and most of its leaders fled into Romania or Greek cities.
-Most active members were convicted as war criminals in absentia, but in the course of the Greek Civil War in many cases their actions were forgotten, and many actively fought for the government against the communist guerrillas.
+Under Alcibiades Diamandi, the pro-Italian Principality of the Pindus was declared, and 2000 locals joined his Roman Legion, while another band of Aromanian followers under Nicolaos Matussis carried out raids in service of Italy.
+While most local Aromanians remained loyal to the Greek nation, some collaborated with the Axis powers because of latent pro-Romanian feelings or anger toward the Greek government and its military.
+Diamandi's Legion collapsed in 1942 when Italian positions were taken over by Germany, and most of its leaders fled to Romania or Greek cities.
+Most active members were convicted as war criminals in absentia, but many convictions were forgotten over the course of the Greek Civil War, in which many convicted Legion members actively fought for the government.